roy-sub/Data-Scientist-Interview-Course/Interview Questions & Answers.md

-### Q1: Mention three ways to make your model robust to outliers. ###
+### Q1: Mention three ways to make your model robust to outliers or How to deal with outliers. ###

 Investigating the outliers is always the first step in understanding how to treat them.
-After you understand the nature of why the outliers occurred you can apply one of the several methods mentioned [here](https://365datascience.com/career-advice/job-interview-tips/machine-learning-interview-questions-and-answers/#11:~:text=for%20large%20datasets.-,Bonus%20Question%3A%20Discuss%20how%20to%20make%20your%20model%20robust%20to%20outliers.,-There%20are%20several).
+After we have understand the nature of why the outliers occurred we can apply one of the several methods mentioned [here](https://365datascience.com/career-advice/job-interview-tips/machine-learning-interview-questions-and-answers/#11:~:text=for%20large%20datasets.-,Bonus%20Question%3A%20Discuss%20how%20to%20make%20your%20model%20robust%20to%20outliers.,-There%20are%20several).

 ### Q2: Describe the motivation behind random forests and mention two reasons why they are better than individual decision trees. ###

-The motivation behind random forest or ensemble models in general in layman's terms, Let's say we have a question/problem to solve we bring 100 people and ask each of them the question/problem and record their solution.
+The motivation behind random forest or ensemble models in layman's term is let's say we have a question/problem to solve and we bring 100 people and ask each of them the same question/problem and record their solutions.
 The rest of the answer is [here](https://365datascience.com/career-advice/job-interview-tips/machine-learning-interview-questions-and-answers/#2:~:text=2.%20Describe%20the%20motivation%20behind%20random%20forests%20and%20mention%20two%20reasons%20why%20they%20are%20better%20than%20individual%20decision%C2%A0trees.)

 ### Q3: What are the differences and similarities between gradient boosting and random forest? and what are the advantages and disadvantages of each when compared to each other? ###